1runeberg/confichat/README.md

 ### 📖 2.
 Quick Start Guides

+If you're completely new to offline LLMs, check out this easy [Three-Step guide to get started (including ConfiChat)](https://runeberg.medium.com/getting-started-with-local-ai-llms-in-three-easy-steps-bddebcf26570) - a no-coding, no-dependencies approach.

-Get started quickly with **ConfiChat** by following one of our [quick start guides](docs/quickstart.md)  depending on whether you want to use local models, online models, or both.
+You can also get started quickly with **ConfiChat** by following one of our [quick start guides](docs/quickstart.md)  depending on whether you want to use local models, online models, or both.

 <br/>